cha0sg0d/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

-1.
-  Check: require msg.sender has 0 NFTs
-  Effect: Increment current NFT id.
-  Interaction: Mint NFT to msg.sender
-2. Access Control Pattern (Ownable, only owner can self-destruct)
+1. Access Control Pattern (Ownable, only owner can self-destruct)
-3. Circuit Breaker (self-destruct)
+2. Circuit Breaker (self-destruct) in case of corrupted data
+3. Using mappings to access data instead of arrays to protect against an overflowing array exceeding the gas limit.